-New Jersey Truck Crash Lawyers
+New Jersey Truck Accident Lawyers

-Truck Crash Attorneys With Proven Results
+Truck Accident Attorneys With Proven Results

 In 2017 there were 4,237 fatal crashes in the U.S. involving large trucks and passenger vehicles according to a report from the Federal Motor Carrier Safety Administration.
 Overwhelmingly, passengers in cars or other personal vehicles account for these deaths due to simple physics.
 Trucks can weigh 30 times as much as passenger vehicles, need up to 40% farther to stop and have much greater ground clearance–allowing lower vehicles to slide underneath trailers.